harsh242bu/RPG_Game_in_Java/src/README.txt

         ExoskeletonsData.java
         SpiritsData.java

-    GameMovesData.java - Contains information about the different moves possible in the game.
-For ex: W, A, S, D, Q, I, etc.
+    GameStaticData.java - Contains information about the different actions and moves we can perform in the game.
+                          For ex: Move options - W, A, S, D, Q, I, etc.

 Game State machine classes:

-    GameState.java - Game state machine interface.
-It has handle state method.
-Using state machine pattern to switch between market and turn.
+    TurnState.java - Controls the turn of heroes and monsters.
+Responsible for passing the turn between hero and monster and also among themselves.

-    Concrete states: Following classes are the concrete states of GameState interface.
-These classes contains concrete implementation of handle state method.
+    Concrete states: Following classes are the concrete states of TurnState interface.
+These classes contain concrete implementation of handle turn method (handleNextTurn).

-        MarketState.java
-        MoveState.java
-        QuitGame.java
+        HeroesTurn.java - Handles heroes turns.
+Responsible for passing the turn from H1 to H2 to H3...and so on

+        MonstersTurn.java - Handles monsters turns.
+Responsible for passing the turn from M1 to M2 to M3...and so on

+        QuitGame.java - Responsible for quitting the game

-Battle.java - Battle object is used to create a battle given the probability of battle.
+Battle.java - Battle object is used to create a battle between Hero and Monster.

 Battle state machine: